nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Unmarking specific field in person: `unmark`

-Unmarks a specific field of a person in the address book.<br>
+Use `unmark` command to unmark a specific field of a person in the address book.<br>
 **Usage**: View mode only

 It requires one field: